tldr-pages/tldr/pages/common/git-repl.md

 `{{command}}`

-- Run a command (not though Git) whilst in REPL:
+- Run a command (not through Git) whilst in REPL:

 `!{{command}}`